automata-network/automata-dcap-zkvm-cli/README.md

 ## Summary

-This CLI tool can be used to fetch SNARK proofs of execution on the DCAP Guest Application via Bonsai, which is then submitted on-chain.
+This CLI tool is used to fetch SNARK proofs of execution on the DCAP Guest Application via Bonsai, and optionally submit them on-chain.
+The DCAP Guest Application proves that an Intel SGX DCAP quote has been successfully verified and the enclave which originated the quote is legitimate.

-To use this tool, do the following:
+Follow these steps to get started with this tool:

 0. Install [Rust](https://doc.rust-lang.org/book/ch01-01-installation.html)

 1. Export `BONSAI_API_KEY` and `BONSAI_API_URL` values into the shell.
-If you haven't gotten a Bonsai API key, send a [request](https://docs.google.com/forms/d/e/1FAIpQLSf9mu18V65862GS4PLYd7tFTEKrl90J5GTyzw_d14ASxrruFQ/viewform) for one.
+If you don't have a Bonsai API key, send a [request](https://docs.google.com/forms/d/e/1FAIpQLSf9mu18V65862GS4PLYd7tFTEKrl90J5GTyzw_d14ASxrruFQ/viewform) for one.

 ```bash
 export BONSAI_API_KEY="" # see form linked above